![]() |

 WHAT, Wolfberg's Helpful Anagramming Tool, is really a toolbox of integrated powerful tools, with many facilities.
 An extensive list of its features is available here.

 WHAT Version 1.0 was first made available for sale mid-June, 2005.
 Several updates have been issued since then, with improvements and repairs to the program.
-One area which got much attention was transitioning from OWL1 to OWL2 lexicons.
-Version 1.1 is the current version of WHAT and someWHAT (described next).
-As of October, 2006, these programs have been approved by the NSA for adjudicating challenges at official tournaments.
+It was sold for nearly 10 years and has been loved by some avid users.
+As of 2015, the program is free, but donations are requested.
+One area which had gotten much attention over the years was transitioning from OWL1 to OWL2 lexicons.
+Version 2.2 is the current version of WHAT.
+As of October, 2006, WHAT was approved by the NSA for adjudicating challenges at official tournaments; its status by NASPA has not been clarified.

 WHAT is a program with many features, and so its